Beats (brand): Headphones

-Released in October 2017, these are high-end headphones produced until 2023, when they were replaced with the Beats Studio Pro.
-They connect by Bluetooth and have 40 hours of battery life, with 22 hours of battery life with adaptive noise cancelling on.
-They feature Apple's W1 chip for quick connection to Apple devices running iOS 10, macOS Sierra, or watchOS 4 or later.
-They also feature pure adaptive noise cancelling technology, which uses microphones both inside and outside the ear cups to measure sound levels based on the environment.
-If there is any headgear or eyewear on the user's head, it calibrates the noise cancelling and volume level accordingly.
-The headphones come in a wide range of colors and editions, including black, blue and special collections such as the "NBA Collection".
+After the initial launch of the Beats Studio headphones in 2008, Beats introduced the first wireless version of its noise-cancelling Beats Studio model in 2013.

-Beats Studio Pro
+Released in October 2017, Beats Studio^{3} Wireless headphones were produced until 2023, when they were replaced with the Beats Studio Pro.
+They connected by Bluetooth and had 40 hours of battery life, with 22 hours of battery life with adaptive noise cancelling on.
+They featured Apple's W1 chip for quick connection to compatible Apple devices.
+They also featured pure adaptive noise cancelling technology, which used microphones both inside and outside the ear cups to measure sound levels based on the environment.

-Released July 19, 2023, these are high-end headphones which feature noise cancellation, transparency mode, and are the first Beats to feature USB-C and Loseless Audio through USB-C connections.
-They also feature Personalized Spatial Audio and is compatible with Find My.
-They start at $349 in the US and work with Android 10 and later and iOS 16.5 and later.
+Released in July 2023, Beats Studio Pro headphones featured noise cancellation and transparency mode, and are the first Beats to feature USB-C and lossless audio through USB-C connections.
+Being the fourth generation of Beats' popular Studio headphones, they also featured Personalized Spatial Audio with dynamic head tracking and were compatible with Find My when paired with compatible Apple devices.